genomicsengland/panelapp/docker/dev/README.md

-# Local development environment
+# Local development environments

-Local development environment (the developer's machine) uses Docker and Docker Compose.
+Local-dev uses Docker and the [Docker Compose stack](./docker-compose.yml) included

 Docker Compose cluster includes:

-* _Web_ component: Django app server run with `runserver_plus`.
+* _Web_ component: a Django app server run with `runserver_plus`.
-* _Worker_  component: Celery application.
+* _Worker_  component: a Celery application.
-* PostgreSQL instance
+* A PostgreSQL instance
 * [LocalStack](https://github.com/localstack/localstack), mocking S3 and SQS.

-The application source code from the local machine is mounted as volumes into the running containers.
+The application source code fis mounted rom the local machine as volumes into the running containers.
-Any change to the code may be immediately observed.
+Any change to the code will be immediately reflected.

-A [Makefile](./Makefile) helps with common operations.
+A [Makefile](./Makefile) helps with common development tasks.

 > If you start the docker-compose cluster directly, without the Makefile, you need to set `TMPDIR` env variable.
 > To `/tmp/localstack` on Linux or `/private/tmp/localstack` on OSX.